The Mayor, the Barber, and the Babysitter

 Coleman Young has more underworld connections than you might expect of a big-city mayor.
 Sometimes those connections come in handy.
 But when his favorite niece starts dating an infamous drug dealer, Mayor Young must choose between keeping her out of trouble and keeping his hands clean.

-LISTEN TO CHAPTER SIX
+LISTEN TO EPISODE SIX

 Coleman Young’s Lounge and Bar-B-Q

 From early on in Young’s tenure as mayor, federal and local authorities frequently investigated him and the people around him.
 The loan he took out to establish Coleman Young’s Lounge and Bar-B-Q, and his subsequent divestment from the company upon becoming mayor, were examined by the FBI.
 Photo courtesy of the Detroit Public Library.

 Coleman Young’s relationship with his brother-in-law Willie Volsan brought scrutiny from the FBI.
 Volsan’s shady dealings often presented problems for the mayor.

 Jack’s Barber Lounge